KalemDevelop/RS485-5V-BASIC/README.md

 # Kalem-RS485-5V-Basic

 Non-isolated 5 V RS-485 transceiver module based on **MAX485**.
-Designed for easy connection between microcontrollers (Arduino, STM32, etc.) and RS-485 networks in industrial and hobby projects.
+Designed for easy connection between microcontrollers and RS-485 networks in industrial and hobby projects.

 ---